 As Table 2 (as well as Table 1) shows, there is not much literature on using voice to achieve a certain voice effect.
-Nonetheless, compared with the authors in Table 1, those in Table 2 who discussed or mentioned this provided more information in this regard by relating a certain voice effect to specific voice properties.
+Nonetheless, compared with the authors in Table 1, those in Table 2 who discussed or mentioned this provided more information by relating a certain voice effect to specific voice properties.
 For example, Schweda-Nicholson (1985) identified the misuse of volume and intonation as the causes for inadequate delivery.
 Trewin (2003) not merely provided a list of voice features for public speakers to watch out for, but also made specific suggestions on how to deploy these features for an effective voice.
-In the current paper, we follow a similar approach to conceptualising voice for interpreters.
+The current paper follows a similar approach to conceptualise voice for interpreters.